 Having said that, one advantage of staying in one hotel for the whole week is that it's easy for guests to take a day off, or return to the hotel early if they're fatigued or not feeling well.
 This is especially handy if a couple is travelling together, and one would prefer a less active pace.
 In this case, that person could skip an activity, and spend time in or near the hotel until the rest of the group returns.

 Not too big!
-Because our tours use public (rather than private) transportation to shuttle from airports to hotels, and from city to city, guests need to manage their own luggage.
+That’s because our guests need to manage their own luggage.
 To this end, medium sized suitcases with good wheels are highly recommended.

 As a general observation, the people who travel the most carry the smallest bags.
 (Next time you're in an airport, check out the frequent flyers - most of them go "carry on" only!)
 Another reason to avoid 'steamer trunk' luggage is that hotel rooms in most of the world are smaller than in North America.
 As such, there's often no place to conveniently store a large suitcase for a week in your hotel room.